 Yep, we’re talking about PC games here, desktop gaming magic from Windows and Mac personal computers.
-They just don’t seem to make them like that for Android, do they?
+Console game ports—like classic Sega games—aren’t hard to find in app stores, but they just don’t seem to make PC versions like that for Android, do they?

 Or do they?
 Well, this list of 10 classic PC games that you can play on Android should give you plenty to think about.